rmei97/shiba_vs_jindo/README.md

 Original

 ![original data](/images/data_original_collage.png)

 Augmented

 ![augmented data](/images/data_augmented.png)

 ## Model

 For now I created multiple CNNs with either 4 layers or 6 layers.
 I used only 5 or 10 epochs and tried different batches from 50 - 200.
 I saw that with batches too small, letting the model quickly learned the best way to minimze the loss function is by guessing one class.

-The best base model so far is a 6 layer CNN with 5 epochs and 200 batches.
+The best base model so far is a 6 layer CNN with 5 epochs and 200 batches and the resuls shown below:

 Metrics

 ![original data](/images/metrics.png)

 Confusion Matrix

 ![confusion matrix](/images/confusion_matrix.png)